harleydutton/Tabula-Rasa/tabula-rasa.md

 Many times, players will try to create skills that are much too broad in scope.
 Less frequently, players will make skills that are too narrow in scope.
 Loosely speaking scope represents the percentage of situations a skill can apply to.
 An example of a skill that is too broad is `magic` as you can do anything you want with it.
 A skill that is too narrow would be `death curse` as it can only be used to kill someone.
 Somewhere in between we find the skill `death magic` which has many applications but not infinitely many.
 It has a specific domain in which it is useful.
 Storytellers should specifically look out for skills that are too broad during character creation and veto them.

 #### Limiting Factors
-If you create a skill with appropriate scope that is just too powerful for the setting or story your storyteller may inflict a few limiting factors upon the skill you have proposed or your character.
+If you create a skill with appropriate scope that is just too powerful for the setting or story (most magic skills) your storyteller may inflict a few limiting factors upon the skill you have proposed for your character.
-> @Storyteller: A few good limiting factors are timing restrictions(requires multiple turns in combat, cannot be done in combat, takes multiple days, etc.), resource costs (add a mana bar, minor purchases, major purchases, etc.), context restrictions (must have line of sight, must have eye contact, must be touching the target, must have a piece of the target, etc.), and cooldowns (AUTs or turns, once per combat, once per day, refreshes randomly, etc.).
+> @Storyteller: A few good limiting factors are timing restrictions (requires multiple turns in combat, cannot be done in combat, takes multiple days, etc.), resource costs (add a mana bar, minor purchases, major purchases, etc.), context restrictions (must have line of sight, must have eye contact, must be touching the target, must have a piece of the target, etc.), and cooldowns (AUTs or turns, once per combat, once per day, refreshes randomly, etc.).
+If you cannot balance a skill, [veto](#veto) it.

 #### Uniqueness
 When you add something to the setting you may have it in your head that it will be unique.
 You will be the only fire mage, you will have the only gun, you will be the only alien, etc. This can very quickly lead to an unbalanced and unenjoyable setting or story.
 Do not expect to have a monopoly on anything you add to the setting.
 Where there is one, there can be two.

 ### NPCs
-Tabula treats NPCs the same as every other character.
-Make a character sheet for them.
+Tabula has the potential to treat NPCs and PCs the same way.
+If you go through the character creation process for an NPC, you should end up with a character of similar power level to the PCs, assuming you use the same amount of cp.
 If they need to be combat capable make sure they have an AD.
 If they are there to talk make sure they have *at least* one motivation.
-Give them CP based on how much you have given the players.
-It is a good idea to leave a large chunk of an NPCs CP unspent.
+Leaving a large chunk of an NPCs CP unspent is a good way to keep them flexible.

 ### Printable Character Sheet
 ![characterSheet.png not found](characterSheet.png "Printable Character Sheet")